Interregional Academy of Personnel Management: David Duke

 On June 3, 2005 IAPM sponsored a one-day conference entitled "Zionism As the Biggest Threat to Modern Civilization" attended by the former Knights of the Ku Klux Klan Grand Wizard David Duke of the United States.
 The Kyiv Post newspaper called the gathering "a disgusting orgy of racism and hatred".
 In August 2005, the MAUP awarded Duke with a Candidate of Sciences degree in History.

 In September 2005 IAPM gave Duke a PhD in history.
 His doctoral thesis was titled "Zionism as a Form of Ethnic Supremacism".
-The PhD program in History was not accredited by Ukraine's Higher Attestation Commission at the time or its successor, the Ministry of Education and Science of Ukraine, so the Ukrainian state does not recognize its PhD diplomas as real academic degrees.
 The ADL has said that MAUP is the main source of antisemitic activity and publishing in Ukraine, and its "anti-Semitic actions" were condemned by Foreign Minister Borys Tarasyuk and various organizations.
 Duke has taught an international relations course and a history course at MAUP.
-On June 3, 2005, he co-chaired a conference named "Zionism As the Biggest Threat to Modern Civilization" sponsored by MAUP and attended by several Ukrainian public figures and politicians and Israel Shamir, described by the ADL as an anti-Semitic writer.
+On June 3, 2005, he co-chaired a conference named "Zionism As the Biggest Threat to Modern Civilization" sponsored by MAUP and attended by several Ukrainian public figures and politicians and Israel Shamir, described by the ADL as an antisemitic writer.